25 Best Beaches In UK: So Good They Almost Look Like An Aussie Beach!

 St Ives is up there with having some of the best South England beaches which is no surprise when you have one of the best UK seaside towns to stay in.

-Make sure you head over to Tate St Ives just up from the beach, it’s an awesome art gallery, part of the Tate we all know in London.
+Make sure you head over to Tate St Ives just up from the beach, it’s an excellent art gallery, part of the Tate we all know in London.
 And not forgetting, make sure you visit the Barbara Hepworth Museum in St Ives as well.

 Where to stay in Porthmeor Beach

 If you’ve ever wanted to stay in a castle, now is your chance.
 Hotel Tregenna Castle Resort is situated in St Ives and has 72 acres worth of gold courses, indoor swimming pools and more to keep you entertained.
-Double rooms cost approximately £150 a night.

 Porthmeor Beach is right in the middle of St Ives, in Cornwall, South West England.

-Cornwall, South West England
+23. Porthcurno Beach, Cornwall, South West England

 I’ll always remember the first time I visited Porthcurno Beach near Land’s End in Cornwall.
 I remember being absolutely gobsmacked that a beach like this could actually exist in England.
 At low tide you can walk to other beaches next door, and if you’re a nudist, you’re in luck!

-This slice of paradise has Aussie blue waters, beautiful soft sand and tall cliffs to protect you from the winds, so if you’re looking for a decent Plymouth beach to visit, make sure you come to Porthcurno Beach!
+This slice of paradise has blue waters, beautiful soft sand and tall cliffs to protect you from the winds, so if you’re looking for a decent Plymouth beach to visit, make sure you come to Porthcurno Beach!

 Tips – A massive draw card is the Minack Theatre, an open theatre perched on the top of the cliff over looking the beach.
 With Shakespeare performances, this is the kind of place you want to put on your England bucket list.
 If you miss a performance, stop by the cafe for a classic Cornish cream tea.